postcodeservice/api-postcodeservice-com-public/README.md

 - Fixed rare HTTP code 500 server response for users with Dutch legacy /json/ endpoint calls and the address is a postbus.
 - Fixed pagination update bug in NL V6 endpoint.
+- Fixed a bug for the zipcode-find endpoints when entering a zipcode number that is not valid in some rare cases a 500 error is returned instead of the 429 error.
+- Fixed DE v2 in certain cases the zipcode returned an integer instead of string.
+- Fixed pagination number update bug for NL address-streetid, address-streetcity and NL zipcode-location.

 ## ✨ Behind the scenes